ElectroTechnique/electrotechnique.github.io/README.md

 ![](pcb.jpg)

 # Latest News
+**15th September 2020** -  Cross modulation!
+OscFX has another mode (like unison) that you access by holding for 1 second.
+Cross modulation FM modulates one oscillator with the other, and in the case of TSynth, both modulate each other.
+By adjusting Osc Mix, this makes one or the other or both oscillators sound with cross mod from the other.

 **14th September 2020** - Filter frequency cutoff is now 8 bit, 256 values instead of 127, for smoother changes particularly at low frequencies.
 This will probably be included in the T3.6 firmware.

 JLCPCB have finished the boards, which will arrive within a week and then we start selling again on Tindie.
 I'm still looking for a courier here in South Korea to bypass using the post office, DHL may be possible if not too expensive.